 Keep in mind that a participant’s choice to join is negatively influenced by greater task complexity and a lower sponsor reputation.
 So, whatever type of contest you run, make sure you keep the participation process as simple as possible and the prize as valuable as possible for your target audience.

-Beach Trip / Vacation
+Beach Trip and Vacation Ideas

 Consider giving away a vacation for participating in a consumer survey that is focused on gaining insight through information provided by the consumer.
 If you can manage to afford a big giveaway, like a beach trip, you’ll discover that many consumers will find it worth their time to provide you with more information than usual, giving you data that helps you understand the deeper connection between you and your audience.